-The supplier shall ensure the protection of the environment and abide by all applicable national and international environmental laws and regulations in the country where it operates and obtain and maintain all required registrations, licenses and permits.
+The Supplier shall ensure the protection of the environment and abide by all applicable national and international environmental laws and regulations in the country where it operates and obtain and maintain all required registrations, licenses and permits.

-A. Environmental Management
+A. Environmental Management and Climate

-- identify the ways its processes interact with the environment and their potential environmental impacts.
-These environmental aspects can be related to the use of energy, raw material and natural resources (e.g. usage of water for processing), releases to land and to water, emissions and waste, among others; - 2. adopt procedures and technologies that raise the positive effects and minimize the negative effects of its operations on the environment; - 3. assign responsibility for environmental management to dedicated staff, who shall be trained regularly; - 4. where possible, establish and maintain an environmental management system (EMS) to monitor and control the environmental aspects with the purpose of identifying risks, reducing environmental impacts and achieving environmental goals.
-The EMS should be based on or be certified according to recognized international standards (e.g. ISO 14001).
+- identify the ways its processes interact with the environment and their potential impacts on the environment and climate.
+These environmental and climate aspects can be related to land use changes, use of energy, chemical inputs, raw material and natural resources (e.g. usage of water for processing), releases to land and to water, greenhouse gas emissions and waste, among others; - 2. identify climate change risks for coffee production and potential impacts for its activities and local communities in the short, medium and long term (e.g. loss of suitable area for coffee production, lower yields, water stress, occurrence of climate disasters, increased incidence of pests and diseases, etc.); - 3. adopt procedures and technologies that raise the positive effects and minimize the negative effects of its operations on the environment and climate.
+These should include measures to foster climate change adaptation and mitigation through regenerative agriculture and climate-friendly practices (reforestation, shade management, water saving and recycling, more efficient use of energy, replacement of fossil fuels by renewable energy sources, etc.); - 4. assign responsibility for environmental management to dedicated staff, who shall be trained regularly.